sbaresearch/featurecloud-k-anonymity-app/README.md

 # FeatureCloud K-anonimity App

 ## Description
-The FeatureCloud K-anonimity App provides the capibility for anonymizing sensitive data using K-anonimity and other approches (e.g. l-diversity, t-closeness).
-The app integrates the Java API provided by the [ARX – Data Anonymization Tool](https://arx.deidentifier.org/development/api/) with Python and let the users assign generalization hierarchies through CSV files to perform data transformation methods.
+The FeatureCloud K-anonimity App provides the capability for anonymizing sensitive data using K-anonimity and other approches (e.g. l-diversity, t-closeness).
+The app integrates the Java API provided by the [ARX – Data Anonymization Tool](https://arx.deidentifier.org/development/api/) with Python and lets the user assign hierarchies through CSV files to perform data transformation methods.

 ## Input
 - data.csv - containing the original dataset (columns: features; rows: samples)
-- hierarchies_folder - folder containing the csv files corresponding to the generalization hierarchies of each attribute that is a quasi-identifier.
+- hierarchies_folder - folder containing the csv files corresponding to the hierarchies of quasi-identifying attributes.

 ## Output
 - anom_data.csv - containing the anonymized dataset generated with the given privacy models and hierarchies.